-Other public-private partnerships in the region that could support sector strategies.
+• Other public-private partnerships in the region that could support sector strategies.

-Chambers of Commerce, Economic Development Agencies, Business Associations, such as GLBMA and Central Michigan Association, Business & Educations partnerships, area non-profits that have an interest in talent development for their constituency.
+Chambers of Commerce, Economic Development Agencies, Business Associations, such as GLBMA and Central Michigan Association, Business & Educations partnerships, area non-profits, and community organizations that have an interest in talent development for their constituency.